Don’t Blink Photography

-Jeffrey Davis • Photographer
+Jeffrey Davis • Founder & CEO

 (Servicing DC, N. VA, MD and parts of DE and PA)

-Here are 6 Things to Look For in a Professional Photographer Who Can Capture Your Wedding with Great Pictures
+Six Things to Look For in a Professional Photographer

-With the field becoming so saturated in recent years, I’ve drawn from my own experience to come up with the following 6 things to look for in a professional photographer who can capture your wedding with great pictures.
+It’s a debatable topic because a professional photographer isn’t necessarily about the quality of one’s work, but whether that work is done for business or pleasure.
+With the field becoming more saturated in recent years, I’ve drawn from my own experience to come up with the following six things to look for in a professional photographer who can capture your wedding with great pictures!

 Don’t settle for shots on their website; ask to see an entire wedding.
 Remember, photographers like posting their best shots online, but it’s their unposted work that will reveal if they can capture a complete wedding or not.

-Ask what software they use to edit their pictures.
+6. Ask what software they use to edit their pictures.

 Conclusion